Soumyabrata/temperature-forecasting/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> H. Wang, M. S. Pathan, Y. H. Lee, and S. Dev, Predicting Ground-Based Air Temperature, *under review*.
+> H. Wang, M. S. Pathan, Y. H. Lee, and S. Dev, Day-ahead Forecasts of Air Temperature, *under review*.

 ### Executive summary